Château Haut-Bailly 2016 - Grand Cru Classé

 Guide Hachette des vins

-Presenting itself in a brilliant cherry color enlivened by sparkling highlights, this wine offers a majestic bouquet of red and black fruits, smoke, and licorice.
-Dense and endowed with very ripe, silky tannins, the palate reveals great power without ever losing its elegance.
-A great wine for a bottle with character.
+With a brilliant cherry-red hue enlivened by sparkling highlights, this wine offers a majestic bouquet of red and black fruits, smoke, and licorice.
+Dense and featuring very ripe, silky tannins, the palate reveals great power without ever losing its elegance.
+A great wine in a bottle full of character.

 Robert Parker - Wine Advocate

-The Haut-Bailly 2016 has a medium to deep garnet-purple color.
-The nose opens with beautiful floral notes of violet and lavender accented by earthy notes and hints of crushed stone on a core of kirsch, blackcurrant, and wild blueberries.
-Full-bodied, rich, and seductive, it presents successive layers of red, black, and blue fruits mingling with earthy and mineral notes, leading to a very long, fragrant finish.
+The 2016 Haut-Bailly has a medium to deep garnet-purple color.
+The nose opens with lovely floral notes of violet and lavender, accented by earthy notes and hints of crushed stone, with a core of kirsch, blackcurrant, and wild blueberries.
+Full-bodied, rich, and seductive, it reveals successive layers of red, black, and blue fruits mingling with earthy and mineral notes, culminating in a very long, fragrant finish.

 About the estate: